lisajlau/Udacity-RoboND-Perception-Project/writeup.md

 ![pr2 and table world 3](./pr2_robot/images/pick_list_3.png)

+### Walkthrough

+Explaining [code in project template](./pr2_robot/scripts/project_template.py).
 Here are the steps required to detect objects from surroundings:

 1. Get input from ROS, and convert to point cloud
 2. Satistical filtering to remove noise
 3. Voxel grid downsampling
-4. PassThrough Filter
+4. PassThrough Filter using the different axes
-5. RANSAC Plane Segmentation
+5. RANSAC Segmentation using the Plane model
-6. Extract inliers and outliers
+6. Extract inliers and outliers through the segmentation
-7. Euclidean Clustering
+7. Euclidean Clustering using kd tree
 8. Create Cluster-Mask Point Cloud to visualize each cluster separately
 9. Classify the clusters! (loop through each detected cluster one at a time)
 10. Grab the points for the cluster